 Trezor Model T vs. Trezor One

-Similar to Ledger, Trezor also has a premium as well as a more affordable version of their hardware wallet.
+Like Ledger, Trezor also has a premium and a more affordable version of their hardware wallet.
 Known as the Trezor One, this doesn’t have all of the bells and whistles.
 Instead of an LCD touchscreen, it comes with a monochrome display with two buttons, and security access requires a USB connection to a computer or smartphone.

 It doesn’t come with every layer of security as the Trezor Model T, and it doesn’t support as many cryptocurrencies (only around 1,000).

 Naturally, this does make it cheaper.
-The Trezor One currently retails for €70.80, and with shipping and VAT, UK customers pay €82.80 (around £68, at current exchange rates).
+The Trezor One currently retails for €70.80, with shipping and VAT.
+UK customers pay €82.80 (around £68, at current exchange rates).

-Trezor works hard to support its customers, even if you’ve bought a hardware wallet through an affiliate or partner.
-Trezor provides a Help Center, complete with separate areas for technical, shipping questions, an FAQ, user manual, and advice from a community of millions of Trezor customers.
+Trezor works hard to support its customers, even if you’ve bought their hardware wallet through an affiliate or partner.
+They provide customers with a Help Center with separate areas for technical, shipping questions, and FAQs.
+A user manual and advice from a community of millions of Trezor customers.
 You can also contact them directly using social media and raising a support ticket.

 Customer support is rated as 5-star, so you should expect a quick and helpful response if you encounter any problems.

 Trezor takes security seriously.
-As they are a transparent company, they outline in detail every effort they’ve made to make the Model T and One hardware wallets safe, here on this page.
+As they are a transparent company, they outline in detail every effort they’ve made to make the Model T and One hardware wallets safe.
 Numerous layers of encryption and security safeguards are used within the software, hardware, and firmware.

 Are Trezor hardware wallets safe?

 Yes, as safe as crypto hardware wallets can truly be.
-Not only that, but as they’ve taken a transparent approach to as much as possible, Trezor lists every issue users have encountered (and any attempted hacks and cyber breaches), here.
+Not only that, but they’ve taken a transparent approach as much as possible.
+Trezor lists every issue users have encountered (and any attempted hacks and cyber breaches) here.

 So far, since Trezor launched the Model I in 2018, there have been 23 issues encountered.
 Hardly unusual for hardware or software companies (and Trezor is both), but the transparency on this front is an encouraging sign.

-Conclusion: Should You Buy a Trezor Model T?
+Verdict: Should you buy a Trezor Model T?